cbrennanpoole/Qualitative-Self/README.md

         1. Conflict resolution,
         2. Call - off expectations,
         3. Seniority SOP.
-5. Build rapport by following through without fail.
+6. Build rapport by following through without fail.
-6. Plan-to-cover and pre-plan efficiently for
+7. Plan-to-cover and pre-plan efficiently for
     - Driver time-off requests;
         1. If Drivers could begin to follow the standard work  process
         2. Accepting the long - standing rules in place while also not waivering or making regular exceptions
     - Requests were honored; further improving the KPI most in-need of immediate improvement.
-7. Articulate expectations in a
+8. Articulate expectations in a
     - Clear and
     - Concise manner.
-8. Develop efficient, near autonomous set of workflow processes to
+9. Develop efficient, near autonomous set of workflow processes to
     - Establishing more adaptive and accountable workforce with

-        1. All-new customer service standards; the formula
-            - positive reinforcement + continuous improvement + people empowerment equals epitome of sustainable leadership.
-9. Improve the regional Ops perspective (as the Memphis OKC regions were not the most sought after upon entry).
+10. Improve the regional Ops perspective :
     - Define clear expections : setting the benchmark (standard expectation directly inline with the company expectation of 98.6%; while
         1. created an environment conducive to continuous improvement that would halt and catch fire the 2nd year; ultimately
-            - establishing and further improving on a 99.4% SOP after departure from position.
+            - Establishing and further improving on a 99.4% service standard.
             - Creating catalyst to almost instant recognition,
                 1. Recepient (as team unit) of multiple internal service awards, including
-                    - Best-in-class break ( medium terminals MPS, TN with Joe Boykin 2010) , and
+                    - Best-in-class break ( medium terminals MPS, TN 2010) , and
-                    - Best-in-class relay ( OKC + TUL terminal 2010 )
+                    - Best-in-class relay ( OKC + TUL terminals 2010 )
-                    - Most improved regional service standards (MPS & OKC regions).
+                    - Most improved regional service standards (MPS & OKC regions 2010).
-10. Serve as liaison / conduit to growth for
+10. Serve as onduit to growth for :
     - Terminal DockOps,
-    - Sales Unit,
+    - Sales Division,
         1. Specialized & Accelerated Shipping,
         2. Drivers,
         3. Interline carriers (3rd party), and
-        4. Customer Success Team, and finally;
+        4. Customer Success Team, and finally;nt
             - Regional Managers,
             - C-Suite ( bottoms : up as mentioned )
-            - Pro-active planning using a predictive forecasting algorithm and logarithmic model as co-authored with Jong Choi in Linehaul Planning.
+11. Pro-active planning using a predictive forecasting algorithm and logarithmic model as co-authored Linehaul Planning Department.
-            - Produce an environment conducive to excellence creating consistence in KPIs and confidence in the budding team that was about to rocket launch their carrers throughout the network making a definitive and sustainable impact on the carrier and industry for years to come.<br>
+12. Produce an environment conducive to excellence creating consistence in KPIs and confidence in the budding team that was about to rocket launch their carrers throughout the network; making a sustainable impact on the carrier and industry.

 ---